 In some cases, it may be necessary to run additional diagnostics such as blood tests- particularly if your dog has eaten bread containing potentially toxic ingredients.
 Similarly, if your pet is poorly and in need of supportive treatment, they may recommend that he stays in the clinic for monitoring.

 If your dog has consumed any plastic wrapping, then there may be concerns about it causing a physical obstruction.
-This will also be the case if the bread was wrapped in any type of thicker paper product.
-If either of these are true, further diagnostics may be required such as X-rays or ultrasound.
+This will also be the case if the bread is wrapped in any type of thicker paper product.
+If either of these is true, further diagnostics may be required, such as X-rays or ultrasounds.